sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator-server-2016.md

     * TestControllerNetAdapterName: Adapter name on PCS Controller that can be assigned a static IP in the AddressPrefixes range to communicate with SDN Network Controller virtual machines.
     * IsCreateCluster: Use default value
     * IsRemoveCluster: Use default value
     * VHDSourcePath: a VHDX file for Windows Server 2016 DataCenter.
 This VHDX file will be used to create Network Controller VMs.
 Default value is **c:\pcs\BaseVHDX\14393.0.amd64fre.rs1_release.160715-1616_server_serverdatacentereval_en-us.vhdx**.
 DON’T change the default value unless you have to use your own VHDX file.
 Cloned vhdx files have the same disk signatures.
 To avoid disk signature collision, this VHDX file cannot be the same as the one used by PCS controller.
     * KBPackagePath: Comma seperated list of Windows Update Packages that should be applied to the VHDX file that specified in parameter VHDSourcePath.
 Example:
-      * Download KB4132216 and KB4346877 msu files from Windows Update site and copy them to c:\KB\Windows10.0-KB4132216-x64.msu and c:\kb\Windows10.0-KB4346877-x64.msu on the PCS controller machine.
+      * Two update packages KB4132216 and KB4346877 are downloaded from Windows Update site and copy them to c:\KB\Windows10.0-KB4132216-x64.msu and c:\kb\Windows10.0-KB4346877-x64.msu on the PCS controller machine.
       * Enter **'c:\KB\Windows10.0-KB4132216-x64.msu,c:\kb\Windows10.0-KB4346877-x64.msu'** (single quote is required, KB4132216 must be listed/installed before installing the latest cumulative update)
   * Map machines to roles
     * PrimaryNode: This is the node with the selected device, automatically selected by HLK.